MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-for-teams-landing-page.md

 ---
 title: Shifts for frontline workers
-description: Get the admin guidance you need to set up and manage Shifts, the schedule management tool, in Teams. ms.topic: conceptual
+description: Get the admin guidance you need to set up and manage Shifts, the schedule management tool, in Microsoft Teams. ms.topic: conceptual
 author: LanaChin
 ms.author: v-lanachin